 Why is a project timeline like this so critical?
-Each one of your projects is going to have multiple moving parts that can become hard to keep track of.
+Each one of your projects is going to have multiple moving parts that it can become hard to keep track.

 Your project timeline will help you see all of those moving pieces on a project or campaign-based level.
-This provides a more granular view of each project’s timeline, giving anyone working on each one visibility on when their part is due.
+This provides a more granular view of each project’s timeline, giving visibility to anyone working for when their part is due.

 Your projects will be broken down into four phases:

 The ideation phase of your project planning is the first phase.
 This is where the initial idea of your project comes to fruition.

 - Project plan: What does the overarching process of your project planning look like?

 - Initial launch: Decide when your official launch date will take place.